 * Been introduced to larger breeds.
 At times a puppy may have never seen a larger dog except mama.
 Your puppies need diverse socialization to help them be confident, and not fearful or nuisance to the other family members, including the other four-legged ones.

 * been introduced to kids.
 It's important that they are comfortable and understand the kids make noises and smell funny but will be their best friend forever.
 We invite diverse groups of people from our family to help interact with the puppies.
 This will give the puppies exposure to all ages, races and personality types.

-* Been desensitized to loud noises.
+* Been desensitized to loud noises and smells.
 Even not so loud things like a refrigerator or a fan can be scary for a young puppy and a new home.
 The stereo, television, even the beep of a microwave should be recognized as sounds that are familiar not scary when they go to their forever home.
+Introduce new smells.